TomasKOudela/24i_movieApp/README.md

 ## First
-I couldn't upload node modules to GitHub because the folder would be too big so first run: npm install
+I couldn't upload node modules to GitHub because the folder would be too big so first run: npm install.

 ## Second

-After install just run npm start
+After install just run npm start.

 ## Home page

-Home page is with four carousels through which you can iterate with click on the arrows on pc
+Home page is with four carousels through which you can iterate with click on the arrows on pc.

-And on phone and smaller screens you can just drag,
+And on phone and smaller screens you can just drag.

 ## Specific pages to genre

 I added pages for popular movies and other genres that are displayed on the home page.

-You can iterate through pages with pagination at the bottom of the page,
+You can iterate through pages with pagination at the bottom of the page.

 ## Search